Published 28 January 2018 ● Last Updated on 23 September 2022

 The National Library, as well as various library branches, have a dedicated bookcase for drop-offs.
 Use it to pass on your books – and also as an alternative to purchasing!

-To re-home your furniture, post on social networks such as condo notice boards, or Facebook groups (East Coast Preloved Sales, Free loved furniture are among the active groups).
+To re-home your furniture, post on social networks such as condo notice boards, or Facebook groups (East Coast Preloved Sales, Free loved furniture, Ikea second-hand are among the active groups).
 Second-hand seller Hock Siong is another option – you can either donate or sell gently used furniture to them – however, they will screen before accepting.
-Send an email with a picture of the item on email@example.com, along with your price expectation (if any).
+Send an email with a picture of the item on firstname.lastname@example.org, along with your price expectation (if any).
+(Hock Siong is also one of our favourite places to buy pre-loved furniture!)

 For True-blue donation, register your item on Pass it on– an initiative by Central Singapore CDC to match low-income families with donors.
 Check the website or call +65 85119160 from Mondays to Fridays between 9 am to 5 pm.